pailhead/react-canvas-stats/README.md

 ### TODO ###

-- research how to publish this.
-I don't understand how it should be bundled for npm.
+- ~research how to publish this.
+I don't understand how it should be bundled for npm.~ It might actually be properly bundled now.
+Not sure what to do about `PropTypes`.